-Bird-watching – shortened to “birding” by those in the know – is yet another reason to get outside this fall.
+Bird-watching—shortened to “birding” by those in the know—is yet another reason to get outside in Minnesota, particularly in the fall.
 Many birders head to northwest Minnesota, home to more than 275 species of birds thanks to the region’s diverse terrain, from tallgrass prairies to pine forests to sand dunes.

 Winding through it all is the aptly named Pine to Prairie Birding Trail, which stretches more than 200 miles between Fergus Falls in the south to Warroad in the north, with 45 viewing sites along the way.
 It even extends across the border into Manitoba with an additional 23 sites.

 Thousands of Birds, Dozens of Species